Tyrrrz/Contextual/Readme.md

 }
 ```

-Finally, to provide a specific instance of the context, we can call `Context.Provide(...)` somewhere in the call chain that leads to `PrintValue()`:
+Finally, to provide a specific instance of the context, we can call `Context.Provide(...)` somewhere in the chain that leads to `PrintValue()`:

 ```csharp
 void Main()